spatialos/gdk-for-unity/docs/content/ecs/custom-replication-system.md

 }
 ```

-> **Note**: You need to create the `SchemaComponentUpdate` object with the correct component ID.
+> You need to create the `SchemaComponentUpdate` object with the correct component ID.
 We provide serialization methods to add data to this object automatically.

 Here's an example custom replication system for a component called `CubeColor`.
 The component has one event called `change_color` of the type `ColorData` and has no fields.